 Pro tip: As work moves forward, just drag and drop tasks between columns.
 You can even do this from the task by clicking the drop-down next to the project name.
 If you’re lucky, you might spot a Yeti…

-2. Give sprint milestones clear owners and expectations
+2. Give sprint tasks clear owners and expectations

-Tracking sprint milestones are standard to ensure you’re going to hit your most important goals.
-But if it’s not clear who is responsible for driving the milestone forward or what work actually contributes to achieving it, that can slow down progress.
+Thoroughly tracking sprint work is standard to ensure you’re going to hit your most important goals.
+But if it’s not clear who is responsible for driving the work, that can slow down progress.

-Pro tip: In Asana, you can make milestone tasks and assign them to the teammate responsible—right in the sprint meeting.
+Pro tip: In Asana, you create tasks and assign them to the teammate responsible—right in the sprint meeting.
 Add a start and due date and notes about expectations in the description so it’s clear what needs to be done.
 Then create subtasks to track work leading up to the milestone’s achievement.

 3. Mark priorities and cost for each sprint item